Look Twice: Training-Free Evidence Highlighting for Knowledge-based Visual Question Answering

-To mitigate this effect, inspired by~\cite{kang2026see}, we analyze the hidden representations of visual tokens across a selected subset of layers $L_{\text{sink}}$.
+To distinguish sink-driven responses from genuine object relevance, we identify the hidden dimensions most strongly associated with attention sinks.
+Inspired by~\citet{kang2026see}, we analyze the hidden representations of visual tokens across a selected subset of layers $L_{\text{sink}}$.
 For each layer $\ell \in L_{\text{sink}}$, let $\mathbf{H}^\ell \in \mathbb{R}^{S\times d}$ denote the hidden states and $\mathbf{H}^\ell_{\mathcal{V}} \in \mathbb{R}^{N_V\times d}$ the slice corresponding to visual tokens.
 We identify the hidden dimensions that consistently exhibit disproportionately high normalized activations for the \texttt{BOS} token in the base LLM, which is known to act as a prototypical attention sink~\cite{xiao2024efficient}.
 The resulting set of sink dimensions, denoted as $\mathcal{D}_{\text{sink}} \subseteq \{1,\dots,d\}$, corresponds to a fixed subset of hidden dimensions determined by the LLM backbone.
-While the specific dimensions depend on the model architecture, they remain constant across input instances.
-An illustration of this behavior is shown in Fig.~\ref{fig:visual_claim} (second column).
+While the specific dimensions depend on the model architecture, they remain constant across input instances (Fig.~\ref{fig:visual_claim}, left).